xenanetworks/tdl-xoa-python-script-library/README.md

 ### Async Wrapper for Non-Async Python

-* [async_wrapper](https://github.com/xenanetworks/tld-xoa-python-script-library/tree/main/async_wrapper): The APIs provided by xoa-driver are **async** functions.
-This means any function that uses the xoa-driver must be declared as **async**.
+* [async_wrapper](https://github.com/xenanetworks/tld-xoa-python-script-library/tree/main/async_wrapper): The APIs provided by tdl-xoa-driver are **async** functions.
+This means any function that uses the tdl-xoa-driver must be declared as **async**.
 This might be a problem for you if your existing framework doesn't support async functions.
-To solve this "incompatibility" issue, we have made an async wrapper class **XenaAsyncWrapper** for you to wrap xoa-driver's async function inside and use it as a regular Python function.
+To solve this "incompatibility" issue, we have made an async wrapper class **XenaAsyncWrapper** for you to wrap tdl-xoa-driver's async function inside and use it as a regular Python function.

-  **With XenaAsyncWrapper, you can develop your own Robot Framework library using APIs from the xoa-driver**.
+  **With XenaAsyncWrapper, you can develop your own Robot Framework library using APIs from the tdl-xoa-driver**.

 ---

 ### Robot Framework Library Example

-* [robot_framework](https://github.com/xenanetworks/tld-xoa-python-script-library/tree/main/robot_framework): You can develop your own Robot Framework library using APIs from xoa-driver to communicate with the test equipment.
-In this example, we are **demonstrating how you can use xoa-driver and XenaAsyncWrapper to develop a simple library for Robot**.
+* [robot_framework](https://github.com/xenanetworks/tld-xoa-python-script-library/tree/main/robot_framework): You can develop your own Robot Framework library using APIs from tdl-xoa-driver to communicate with the test equipment.
+In this example, we are **demonstrating how you can use tdl-xoa-driver and XenaAsyncWrapper to develop a simple library for Robot**.

 ---